 We have seen Indian companies use a variety of approaches as they execute their acquisition strategies.
 Some focus on small and strategic acquisitions, while others boldly go for large targets that can transform their businesses.
 The acquisitions cut across many industry segments.
-Indian outbound deals are reported to be in excess of \$15 billion in 2006 and almost double in the first half of 2007.
-Some of the acquisitions include, Tata Steel - Corus, Hindalco - Novelis, Videocon - Daewoo, Reliance - GAPCO, Tata Coffee - Eight O' Clock Coffee and Dr. Reddy's - Betapharm.
-The market is now abuzz with Tata Motors acquiring Ford's Jaguar and Land Rover brands.
+Indian acquisition volume is reported to have clocked a record high of over \$48 billion in early 2010.

+Some of the acquisitions by Indian companies in recent times include Tata Steel-Corus, Hindalco-Novelis, Videocon-Daewoo, Reliance-GAPCO, Tata Coffee-Eight O' Clock Coffee, Dr. Reddy's-Betapharm, Tata Motors-Ford's Jaguar and Land Rover brands, Godrej-Megasari Makmur Group (Indonesia), Bharti Airtel-Zain Africa, Fortis Healthcare-Parkway Holdings and Essar Group-Trinity Coal.
+The market is now abuzz with stories of integration, brand management, perceived and actual synergy, changing views on valuation and all the other joys and tribulations that follow such transactions.